DillClaw Resolver (Published Specification)

 7.1 Cache Architecture

 - Local record cache — Capability Records retrieved from the registry are cached locally.
 Cache key is the fully qualified namespace path.
-TTL is set by the registry per record and must be respected.
+TTL is set by the registry per record and MUST be respected.

 - Negative cache — Not-found responses from the registry are cached with a short TTL (default: 30 seconds) to prevent thundering-herd behavior on repeated queries for nonexistent paths.